-- Healthcare workers (physicians, nurses, laboratory technicians, EMS personnel, environmental services, etc.) - Residents and staff of long-term care facilities - Adults aged 65+ and their caregivers - Law enforcement, firefighters, first responders - Beginning March 8, 2021, the following groups will also be eligible for COVID vaccine: - Educators and staff (Pre-K, K-12, DECAL licensed or exempt childcare programs) - Adults with intellectual and developmental disabilities and their caregivers - Parents of children with complex medical conditions
+- Healthcare workers (physicians, nurses, laboratory technicians, EMS personnel, environmental services, etc.) - Residents and staff of long-term care facilities - Adults aged 65+ and their caregivers - Law enforcement, firefighters, first responders - Educators and staff (Pre-K, K-12, DECAL licensed or exempt childcare programs) - Adults with intellectual and developmental disabilities and their caregivers - Parents of children with complex medical conditions

-The goal is for everyone to easily to get a COVID vaccination as soon as large supplies of vaccine are available.
+The goal is for everyone to easily to get a COVID vaccination as soon as vaccine supply is available.
 As the vaccine supply increases, more groups will be added to receive vaccination.